Navagraha temples

-Navagraha (Pron: nævəˈgrɑ:ə) pilgrimages are pilgrimages devoted to Navagraha—the nine (nava) major celestial bodies (Grahas) of Hindu astronomy.
-These temples are made of stone.
-These celestial bodies are named Surya (Sun), Chandra (Moon), Mangala (Mars), Budha (Mercury), Brihaspati (Jupiter), Shukra (Venus), Shani (Saturn), Rahu (North Lunar Node) and Ketu (South Lunar Node).
-Many temples in South India contain a shrine dedicated to the Navagrahas.
+Navagraha (Pron: nævəˈgrɑ:ə) temples is a designation for a specific kind of temples, and subsequent pilgrimage, found among Hindu traditions, devoted to the Navagraha—the nine (nava) major celestial bodies (Graha) of Hindu astronomy.
+It invokes the visit of temples dedicated to these celestial bodies, which are Surya (Sun), Chandra (Moon), Mangala (Mars), Budha (Mercury), Brihaspati (Jupiter), Shukra (Venus), Shani (Saturn), Rahu (North Lunar Node) and Ketu (South Lunar Node).
+While many Hindu temples, especially in Southern India, contain a shrine dedicated to the Navagrahas, the planetary deities are also individually associated by traditions to some sanctuaries consecrated to them.

 Navagraha temple in Nepal

 Nepals First Navagraha temple is Nabagraha Temple Syangja in Arjunchaupari-1, Syangja District of Nepal.
 The temple is built differently in an open roof concept.

 Navagraha temples in Kerala

 In Kerala, Navagraha temples are rare, like other states.
 Unlike other Navagraha temples,Kilimarathukavu navagraha temple is elliptical in structure, much like the galaxy.

 Navagraha temples in Tamil Nadu

-The Navagraha temples in Tamil Nadu situated in the vicinity of Mayiladuthurai and Kumbakonam, were constructed during the Chola dynasty.
+The Navagraha temples in Tamil Nadu generally refer to a set of sanctuaries situated in the vicinities of Mayiladuthurai and Kumbakonam, constructed during the Chola dynasty.
+The state is also home to other series of such places of worship, lesser in popularity, such as the Nava Tirupati and the Nava Kailasam in Southern Tamil Nadu, and the Kundrathur and Vellore Navagraha temples in Northern Tamil Nadu.

+Tanjore

+The Navagraha temples set of the Tanjore region is perhaps the most important one in Southeastern India and beyond, where practice of pilgrimage is the far developed.

 As per Hindu legend, Sage Kalava was suffering from serious ailments along with leprosy.
 He prayed to the Navagrahas, the nine planet deities.
 The planets were pleased by his devotion and offered cure to the sage.
 Brahma, the Hindu god of creation, was angered, as he felt that the planets had no powers to give boons to humans.
 He cursed the nine planets to suffer from leprosy and sent them down to earth in Vellerukku Vanam, the white wild flower jungle – the modern Suryanar Kovil.
 The planets prayed to Shiva to relieve them of the curse.
 Shiva appeared to them and said that the place belonged to them and they would have to grace the devotees worshipping them from the place.
 Each temple is located in a different village, and is considered an abode of one of the Navagrahas.
-However, eight of these temples are dedicated to Shiva.

-The Surya temple is the only one dedicated to the Graham.
-In fact, it is dedicated entirely to the worship of the Sun-God and the other navagrahas, the former being the object of worship as the principal deity and the latter as attendant deities.
+The Surya temple is the only one dedicated to the Graham, or the celestial corps to which it is consecrated.
+Suryanar Koil is entirely dedicated to the worship of the Sun God, as the principal deity, and the other navagrahas, as attendant deities.
 It was built around the 11th or 12th century.
-The other temples were built earlier, ranging back to 7th-9th century.
+The other temples were built earlier, ranging back to 7th-9th century, and are in fact Shivalayas, or Shaivite places of worship, where the planetary deities had been enshrined in dedicated chapels.